List of Fremont Unified School District elementary schools: Mission Valley Elementary School

 Mission Valley Elementary School is an elementary school in Fremont, California.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District, located at 41700 Denise St 94539.
-Mission Valley is part of the Mission San Jose Attendance area, and feeds into Hopkins Junior High School and on to Mission San Jose High School.
+Mission Valley is part of the Mission San Jose Attendance area, and feeds into Hopkins middle School and on to Mission San Jose High School.

 Its mascot is the Mission Valley Beaver.

 Washington Attendance Area

 Cabrillo Elementary School

 Cabrillo Elementary School is an elementary school in Fremont, California.
 It is located at 36700 San Pedro Drive 94536.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-Cabrillo is part of the Washington Attendance area, and goes to Washington High School and Centerville Junior High School.
+Cabrillo is part of the Washington Attendance area, and goes to Washington High School and Centerville middle School.

 Glenmoor Elementary School

 Glenmoor Elementary School is an elementary school in Fremont, California.
 It is located at 4620 Mattos Drive 94536.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
 Glenmoor is part of the Washington Attendance area, and goes to Washington High School and Centerville Junior High School.
 The school's mascot is the Wildcats.